-The Carbon Trust Standard recognises organisations that take a best practice approach to measuring and managing their environmental impacts, achieving real reductions in these year on- year, providing a framework for organisations to enhance their operational sustainability, improving efficiency and resource management at the same time as cutting costs.
+The Carbon Trust Standard recognises organisations that take a best practice approach to measuring and managing their environmental impacts, achieving real reductions in these year on- year, providing a framework for organisations to enhance their operational sustainability, improve efficiency and resource management at the same time as cutting costs.

 The Carbon Trust Standard for Carbon, Water and Waste can be achieved individually or in combination.

 Read more on:

 The world’s leading independent certification of an organisation’s achievements in taking action on climate change by managing and reducing greenhouse gas (CO2e) emissions, the Carbon Trust Standard for Carbon is a voluntary certification and mark of excellence that enables organisations to demonstrate their success in cutting their carbon footprint.

 Why Eurotunnel chose to tell their story by emblazoning the Carbon Trust Standard for Carbon mark on to Eurotunnel trains.